Adinaadd27/Proiect-Practic-Testare-Manuala/README.md

 The test cases with steps can be viewed here: [Dependents_test_cases.pdf]()

-For the Dependants API, the following checklist was generated: [API_test_checklist.csv]()

 ## 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins:

-- Testing environment is up and running: [https://opensource-demo.orangehrmlive.com/]()
+- Testing environment is up and running: [https://jpetstore.aspectran.com/catalog/()
-- Access to the testing environment is given: Username : Admin | Password : admin123
+- Access to the testing environment is given: Username : Adina2711 | Password : Anaaremere23!
 - Cycle summary was created
 - Test cases were added to the cycle summary
-- Postman collection with the dependents API methods was created
-- Authorization token was created for accessing the API

 ## 1.6 Test Execution
 - Test cases are executed on the created test Cycle summary: [Dependents_cycle_summary_execution.pdf]()